 Name: Form Class:

 Date of application:

 Subject:

 Name of teacher:

 Standard number and title:

 Grade awarded:

 Date assessment returned to student:

-Reason for appeal: I have discussed my grade with my subject I would like the HOD/Principal's Nomineer request are: (please explain, using an extended) to reconsider my grade.
+Reason for appeal: I have discussed my grade with my subjective of the HOD/Principal's Nominee request are: (please explain, using an ext to reconsider my grade.
 My reasons for this

 HOD's Decision:

-The grade awarded by the teacher stands
+☐ The grade awarded by the teacher stands.

-The grade awarded has been changed to
+□ The grade awarded has been changed to

-The reason for this decision has been explained t o me and I accept the decision.
+The reason for this decision has been explained to me and I accept the decision.

 Signed: (student)

-Signed: (HOD) Date:
+Signed: (HOD)

 NCEA Co-coordinator's Decision/Comment:

 Signed: Date: